Previous Page >> Where Should You Live in Metro Phoenix?

 - If you can, avoid the downtown or city center of every city in the metro Phoenix area.
 This should not be a surprise.
 Unless you enjoy downtown urban living, you'll find that the suburbs are where people want to live.
 That's where there are restaurants and malls and movies and backyards and barbecues, etc.

-- Avoid living near Arizona State University, unless you are an undergrad.
+- Avoid living near the main campus of Arizona State University, unless you are an undergrad.
 Again, if you think about it, this makes sense.
 No one owns, everyone rents, everyone is very young and transient.
 Properties may not be cared for.

 - If the rent/cost of the home seems too good to be true, it is.
 There are no bargains here.
 You will not find an apartment for rent for $350/month.
 You will not find a home in a nice area for $70,000.
 Rental charges and home prices are certainly cheaper than some cities, like San Francisco or New York, but they are pretty much on the national average.